matheuskid/matheuskid/README.md

 ## About Me 👇
 I'm a computer technician doing my bachelor's degree in Information Systems.<br>
-I'm 20-years old, and I'm actualy just focusing on my bachelor, while trying to do some other things whenever I have time.<br>
+I'm 21-years old, and I'm actualy focusing on my bachelor, while trying to do some other things whenever I have time.<br>

 ## Languages and tools 📜 🧰